-I love baked Chimichangas.
-The outside shell is crunchy and taste just as good as the traditional fried shell.
+I love baked Chicken Chimichangas and I am sure you will love this recipe.
+The outside shell is crunchy and tastes just as good as the traditional fried shell.
 They are healthier, easier, and just wicked good eats.

 On the inside, we’ve got some shredded chicken and spices, chopped tomato, black beans, sweet corn, and cheese to fill you up and make your taste buds do a happy dance.

 On the outside, we’ve got some guacamole, lettuce, more chopped tomato, cilantro, and of course, more cheese.
 You just can’t go wrong here.